 - Swimming pool area,

 - The area behind the west building bordering the Cemetery,

 - The Chapel,

 - The San Fernando Mission,

 - The dining hall (Alumni Hall)

 - The cemetery,

 - The orange groves and any construction areas

-- Private hallway on west campus next to C wing
+- □ Private hallway on west campus next to C wing

 - Brand Park

 - All athletic facilities, hallways, stairwells, and classroom areas without proper faculty/staff supervision.

+- □ Students waiting for rides must wither be in classroom E2 or E3 or waiting in the stacking area.
+They are not allowed to loiter or roam campus.